stefania11/stefania11.github.io/_pages/resume.md

 ### Qualifications summary

+* Large Language Models applications.
 * Program synthesis for computer-supported coding.
-* Large language models for code generation.
 * Research on Creative AI applications.
 * Extensive experience in building programming platforms for children.
 * Teaching classes about creative learning and prototyping with AI.